 A company is tax resident in a country which has a worldwide system of taxation (such as found in section 26(1) TCA 1997) whereby the company claims a deduction for depreciation on assets used by its branch in another jurisdiction, and that branch also claims a deduction for depreciation on those assets.
-Where there is no conflict of ownership of the assets, where the income against which the depreciation is deducted is taxed in both the jurisdiction in which the branch is established and in the jurisdiction in which the company is tax resident, then the arrangement will not bear hallmark C.2.

-23 The taxation of such transactions in Ireland is as set out in Chapter 3 of Part 28 TCA 1997 and section 87 of the Stamp Duty Consolidation Act 1999.
+24 The taxation of such transactions in Ireland is as set out in Chapter 3 of Part 28 TCA 1997 and section 87 of the Stamp Duty Consolidation Act 1999.

-24 The taxation of such transactions in Ireland is as set out in Chapter 3 of Part 28 TCA 1997 and section 87A of the Stamp Duty Consolidation Act 1999.
+25 The taxation of such transactions in Ireland is as set out in Chapter 3 of Part 28 TCA 1997 and section 87A of the Stamp Duty Consolidation Act 1999.